 When Should You Consider Using Your 401(k) for Educational Expenses

-Using your 401(k) to cover college expenses may seem convenient, but it’s crucial to consider what happens when you make this decision.
-Tapping into your retirement account and making an early withdrawal can have long-term implications for your own retirement down the line — and it can come with a costly near-term tax bill.
+Using your 401(k) to cover college expenses may seem convenient, but it’s crucial to make an informed decision.
+Tapping into your retirement account and making an early withdrawal can have long-term implications for your own retirement readiness and retirement income down the line, not to mention a costly near-term tax bill.

-As such, know that 401(k) withdrawals for educational expenses do not qualify for an early withdrawal penalty waiver, which means you’ll be on the hook for another 10% in addition to income tax.
+Keep in mind that 401(k) withdrawals for educational expenses do not qualify for an early withdrawal penalty waiver, which means you’ll be on the hook for another 10% penalty tax in addition to income tax.

-Before cashing out your 401(k) to pay for college expenses, weigh the potential benefits against the long-term negative impact to your retirement savings.
+Before cashing out your 401(k) to pay for college expenses, weigh the potential benefits against the long-term negative impact to your retirement income.
 Tapping your 401(k) may be an appropriate choice only when you have exhausted all other options.
+It’s a good idea to chat with a financial professional.

 Rules and Regulations for Using a 401(k) for Educational Expenses